-The tester is located where it is clearly visible.
-Note the reading on the tester.
+Located the Pulse Duration Tester where it is clearly visible.
+Note initial reading on the tester.
 When the engine is cold, a longer injector pulse width is normal.
 The meter reading of 3.6 indicates the duration of the injector pulse.
-The longer the pulse, the more fuel is introduced into the intake manifold.
+The longer the pulse, the longer the injector stays open and the more fuel is introduced into the intake manifold.

 As the engine warms up, the pulse width becomes shorter.
 For my car, a pulse width of 2.5 is within the acceptable range when the engine is hot.

-Turning the Allen wrench clockwise (blue arrow) decreases the pulse width.
+Turning the Allen wrench clockwise (yellow arrow photograph below) decreases the pulse width.
 This effectively reduces fuel to the engine.